GOVTNZ/web-standards/guidance/assessment/tests/a11y/images.md

 5. Check for any images that contain meaningful information but haven’t been outlined.
 These are likely to be CSS or background images.

 6. Check the code to find the text alternatives for these images.
 If there isn't a text alternative, record a failure, noting the reason.

+7. Remember to resize your browser window and test at the other viewport sizes.
+If there is no change to page content or layout, enter ‘no change’ in the results and don’t test for that viewport.

 #### Other failure points